Ronnit44/Awak3nBlog/README.md

-The source code for a blogging platform I created with Python and the Django web framework is available in this repository.
+This repository contains the source code for a personal blogging platform built with Python and Django web framework.

 https://github.com/user-attachments/assets/31fdd367-2f9f-4b26-bbda-8890e4149912

 Implemented features for content creation, search capabilities and comment management.

-#Installation
+# Installation

 1. Clone the repository to your System